 Are you ready?

-The process of successfully opening and staffing an RCFE in California might be a long one, but in the end it will all be worth it.
-The senior care industry is among the fastest growing industries in the country, and California is no different.
+The process of successfully opening and staffing an RCFE in California might be a long one, but in the end, it will all be worth it.
+The senior care industry is among the fastest-growing industries in the country, and California is no different.
 We must be prepared to meet the needs of seniors with the best care possible.
-More growth means more new facilities, and more new facilities means hiring the best employees.
+More growth means more new facilities, and more new facilities mean hiring the best employees.

 The need is there.
 Are you ready to provide it?